 Platform: Jakarta EE, MS.net, Node JS and React Js

-A web based system developed using ReactJs, Spring 6, Maven 3, Spring boot 3, REST API, MySQL 8, JPA, Docker, JWT, DotNet Web API Core, SQL Server, Entity Core, React Js- Bookworm aims to set up virtual bookshop that also have library facility and it will allow users to purchase, rent and / or lend eBooks, Audiobooks and Videos.
-All content is in digital form and hence delivered instantly by adding products.
-User can access these products from “My Shelf” and read eBooks or play audiobooks or video.
-Purchased products are remain in My Shelf forever, however all rented or lent products are deleted after validity period.
+A web based system developed using ReactJs, Spring 6, Maven 3, Spring boot 3, REST API, MySQL 8, JPA, Docker, JWT, DotNet Web API Core, SQL Server, Entity Core, React Js- Bookworm aims to set up virtual bookshop that also have library & renting facility.
+It will allow users to purchase, rent and / or lend eBooks, Audiobooks and Videos.
+With each successful transaction, system calculates and maintain the account of royalty earned by each beneficiary. gUser can access these products from “My Shelf” and read eBooks or play audiobooks or video.
+All rented or lent products are deleted from My shelf after validity period.
+The system is database driven and easy to maintain.

 6 b) Title : COMPUTERSEEKHO.COM Duration : 1 month